20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 Do make sure you check if you will need planning permission for a loft conversion of this size and scale.

 Instead, give yourself the luxury of moving to another room to choose your own channel.
-And if loft storage ideas excite you as much as the room itself, commission a bespoke built-in media wall such as this one from Sharps to make the most of every available inch.
+Commission a bespoke built-in media wall such as this one from Sharps to make the most of every available inch.

-14. Make an exterior statement with your dormer loft conversion
+17. Make an exterior statement with your dormer loft cladding

-On a traditionally finished brick home, instead of opting for a more traditional exterior finish on your dormer loft conversion, choose a contrasting finish such as dark grey slate tiles or even grey zinc cladding.
+On a traditionally finished brick home, instead of opting for a more traditional exterior finish on your dormer loft conversion, choose a contrasting dormer cladding idea, such as dark zinc cladding.

 Adding an extra floor to your home can provide you with a completely different view of your surrounding area.
 Floor-to-ceiling glazing will maximise natural light as well as those rooftop and tree-filled vistas, and with a comfy armchair in front of the window you'll even have a prime viewing spot for magical sunrises and sunsets.